 In other cases, a mediator might actually draft the settlement paperwork for the parties.
 Even there, attorneys are needed to draft the initial paperwork to get the case filed and then present the settlement paperwork to a judge.

 If you need help with divorce mediation, Stange Law Firm, PC can help.
-You can contact us at 855-805-0595 or at St. Louis, Missouri Mediation Lawyers.
+You can contact us at 855-805-0595 for St. Louis, Missouri Mediation Lawyers.